rickychhoukdean/dispatcher-router/README.md

 React Redux SPA for dispatchers to create, update and delete shipments and view optimized driving routes for these shipments.

 ## Basic Features
 1. Dispatchers are able to create movements.
-Each movement will have a start (lat,long), end and description.
+Each movement will have a start,end, city name and description.
 2. Dispatchers are able to update movements.
-3. Movements will be checked for validity (does not already exist and start and end points are different) upon creation and updating.
+3. Movements will be validated (does not already exist and start and end points are different) upon creation and updating.
+City names do not effect validation.
 4. Dispatchers are able to delete movements.
 5. Dispatchers be shown a list of all available movements or the optimized route to take for these movements in the sidebar.
 6. The dispactchers will be shown a map of all avaialble movements or the optimized route depending on the current view.